 "Design isn’t just something we do, it’s really an extension of who we are, how we see the world, how we think through and react to problems and how we show up to solve them."

-We believe everyone should have have access to the highest quality design education.
+We believe everyone should have access to the highest quality design education.
 That means becoming mindful with our thoughts and actions, lowering the barrier to entry and giving designers from diverse backgrounds and all walks of life a path to mastering their craft and entering into the industry.
 When we aren’t mindful and we don't amplify these voices, our products suffer (we suffer) because they do not accurately reflect or represent us.

 Everything we build and do, every relationship we have is an extension of ourselves.